Predictions for the Hybrid Data Landscape

 Every business is struggling to find tools and techniques to effectively analyze the volume, variety and velocity of data.
-It is obvious that a new generation of columnar analytic SQL databases (like Actian Vector) will be critical to delivering on the promise of data-driven decisions.
-At the same time, organizations are familiar with, and trying to preserve, their investment in traditional transactional SQL databases (like Actian Ingres) that represent the backbone of Data Management in most organizations.
-How to marry those two Data Management needs?
+A new generation of columnar analytic SQL databases (like Actian Vector) will be critical to delivering on the promise of data-driven decisions.
+At the same time, organizations are familiar with, and trying to preserve, their investment in traditional transactional SQL databases (like Actian Ingres) that represent the backbone of data management in most organizations.
+How to marry those two data management needs?

-What if you could have both capabilities in the same Database?
+What if you could have both capabilities in the same database?
 What if you could have the best of both worlds?
-Robust, enterprise-class OLTP database capabilities that leverage a 30+ year history of pioneering work in Data Management.
-And then add the world’s highest performance columnar Analytic Database engine (with vector processing) into the same database infrastructure.
-One database, one security model, one SQL, one vendor – providing an innovative hybrid of operational and analytic processing that covers the entire spectrum of Data Management!
-With the ability to deply to the Cloud or On-premise.
+Robust, enterprise-class OLTP database capabilities that leverage a 30+ year history of pioneering work in data management.
+And then add the world’s highest-performance columnar analytic database engine (with vector processing) into the same database infrastructure.
+One database, one security model, one SQL, one vendor – providing an innovative hybrid of operational and analytic processing that covers the entire spectrum of data management!
+With the ability to deploy to the cloud or on-premise.
 Now that is something to get excited about.

 The Rise of Edge Databases for IoT Data Management